toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2020/what-are-the-best-practices-to-learn-ios-swift-in-2020/index.md

 ---
 type: post
-slug: what-are-the-best-practices-to-learn-ios-swift-in-2020
 title: What are the best practices to learn iOS / Swift in 2020?
 description: Are you learning iOS development?
 Looking for Swift best practices?
 This is the right place to start your journey as a mobile application developer.
 publication: 2020-01-06 16:20:00
-tags: Swift, iOS
+tags:
+    - ios
 authors:
     - tibor-bodecs
 ---

 ## Hello Swift!